 - Ceramics & metal to ceramics

-Refractory metals are the classification of metals with common properties and demonstrate very high melting temperatures, up to 3410° for Tungsten, which is more than double of Titanium.
-They all share high corrosion and abrasion/wear resistance and excellent thermal and mechanical strength properties.
+They are vacuum brazed when joining them to reactive metals due to the reactive metal’s oxidation or intrinsic contamination; titanium to aluminum for example.
+Refractory metals are the classification of metals that demonstrate very high melting temperatures, up to 3410° for Tungsten, which is more than double of Titanium.
+Refractory metals all share high corrosion and abrasion/wear resistance and excellent thermal and mechanical strength properties.
 Although there are twelve in this class of metals, only five are widely used: Tungsten, Molybdenum, Niobium, Tantalum, and Rhenium.

-Instead of using a protective and deoxidizing inert gas such as the common hydrogen brazing process, it is fluxless and is performed at high temperatures and in a high vacuum atmosphere with pressures typically in the x 10-5 – 10-6 range.
-This clean process also deoxidizes the metals being brazed, but more importantly eliminates undesirable reactions that would have occurred in hydrogen and helps to vaporize or remove high vapor pressure materials that are seen as contaminants common to defense, aerospace and medical applications.
+Instead of using a protective and deoxidizing inert gas such as the common hydrogen process, it is fluxless and is performed at high temperatures and in an atmosphere with pressures typically in the x 10-5 – 10-6 range.
+This clean process also deoxidizes the metals being brazed, but more importantly eliminates reactions that would have occurred in hydrogen and helps to vaporize or remove high vapor pressure materials that are seen as contaminants.

 Even vacuum firing can be used to remove hydrogen gas from materials like stainless steel, which were previously brazed in hydrogen.
-Many of the same filler metals or alloys used with Hydrogen are also used and we also vacuum-braze common materials like silver, copper and stainless steel.
+Many of the same braze alloys (filler or die-cut preforms) used with Hydrogen are also used with this process and we can join common materials like silver, copper and stainless steel.

-Our high efficiency furnaces are cold-walled retorts having either a graphite or Moly hot zone.
-Most furnaces use ultra-clean cryopumps, while a few use also very clean turbopumps to achieve a high-vacuum.
-We have furnaces of all sizes and our largest furnace has a 48” diameter hot zone.
+Our high-efficiency vacuum furnaces are cold-walled retorts having either a graphite or Moly hot zone.
+Most vacuum furnace brazing technologies use ultra-clean cryopumps, while a few use very clean turbopumps to achieve consistent results.
+We have 14 furnaces of all sizes and our largest furnace has a 48” diameter hot zone.

 - 48” x 28” x 28” Hot Zone